-Posterior Repair with Graft
+Posterior Repair for Rectocele

 With a basic rectocele repair, most surgeons perform a posterior colporrhaphy, which is a non-specific midline plication or gathering of the vaginal bulge without any emphasis on the exact area of defect in the fascia.
 Other surgeons overcompensate and perform a levatorplasty.
 The lateral muscles that create the sidewalls of the vagina are pulled together and sutured over top of the rectum.
 This rectocele surgery actually pulls the lateral wall muscles out of their normal anatomic position and creates a floor above the rectum.
 The muscles are acting in place of the fascia.
 This operation is quite effective in the treatment of the rectocele but often these patients suffer from dyspareunia (painful intercourse) following surgery.
 This surgery is not very anatomic and Dr. Miklos and Dr. Moore rarely perform this operation.
 In fact, Drs.
 Miklos and Moore have a publication describing levatorplasty release with reconstruction using dermal graft in young, sexually-active women that could not have intercourse without pain after levatorplasty.